 As you can see, incentive stock options can be a powerful way to participate in stock price appreciation without having to put your own money at risk.

 Advantage 4.
-Incentive Stock Options are Not Subject to Payroll Taxes
+Not subject to Payroll Taxes

 Tax treatments are an important part of financial planning and a topic that requires careful consideration.
 One of the advantages of incentive stock options is the tax treatment they receive.
 As discussed, there are two approaches to exercising your options – qualifying and disqualifying dispositions.
 Qualifying dispositions are treated as long-term capital gains.
 Disqualifying dispositions are treated as ordinary income, with an important difference.
 There are no payroll taxes associated with the income from a disqualifying disposition, saving you a potentially significant amount of tax dollars.